RCC Children & YouthGoal: Kids who know and love Jesus

 Children can be collected after the worship service has ended by an identified adult in charge of the child.

 (Unsure about leaving your child with us?
 Feel free to be downstairs to observe what’s occurring or to check on your child.
-We understand.)
+We welcome that and understand.)

 Middle and High School students meet almost every Sunday evening from September through May.

 These gatherings consist of food, super-fun games and an age appropriate lesson that speaks the truth of Jesus into their lives.
-(The group splits into small groups of middle school and high school students for the lesson)
+The middle school group meets at 5pm and ends at 6:30pm.
+High School students can arrive at 6:00pm to grab some food, the High School group time begins at 6:30pm.

 The hope of Sunday night youth group is that the students would get to know Jesus, the adult volunteers and each other over food, games and the Word of God.
 These connections are essential for students to navigate the difficult years of middle school and high school.